ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 - https://youtu.be/nZhxKYcgFaY
 - https://youtu.be/A9MJ73C0f-M

-# User-generated content using NiloToonURP (public media)
+# NiloToonURP user's creations (public media, not NDA contents)
 (we only provided NiloToonURP's download permission + tech support, we didn't work on these creations directly)

 ### Nijisanji & bilibili - VirtuaReal (https://www.nijisanji.jp/members?filter=VirtuaReal):